akishindev/Publications/delegates/Readme.md

     }
 ```

-And now we can finally beatify our `Settings` class:
+And now we can finally beautify our `Settings` class:
 ```kotlin
 class Settings(context: Context) {